petrknap/php-eloquent/README.md

-## Optional
+## Optionals

-Model options are helpful when you need to **delegate the decision** of how to handle a missing model to another part of the system.
+Optionals let you **delegate the handling of missing models** to another layer of your application.
+Instead of forcing a decision at the point of retrieval, they give you a structured way to express uncertainty and decide later how absence should be interpreted.

 ```php
 namespace PetrKnap\Eloquent;